MurphyPone/murphypone.github.io/src/content/place-traveled.md

 $ npm install google-maps-react
 ```

-You'll also need to claim an [API key](https://developers.google.com/maps/documentation/javascript/get-api-key) which is conveniently under the free tier of the Google Cloud suite.
+You'll also need to claim an [API key](https://developers.google.com/maps/documentation/javascript/get-api-key) which is conveniently available under the free tier of the Google Cloud suite.

 # Code!

-If you're starting with the default `create-react-app` folder structure, you'll likely only have an `App.js`, if you're working in a more-developed project, you may have a directory dedicated to components.
-Regardless, you can create a new file, separate from `App.js` (or the analogous "main" file for your website) and call it `map.js`.
-For starters, we're going to want some boilerplate code to render our map embed which can be found on any number of similar writeups:
+If you're starting with the default `create-react-app` folder structure, you'll likely only have an `App.js`; if you're working in a more-developed project, you may have a directory dedicated to components.
+Regardless, you can create a new file, separate from `App.js` (or the analogous "main" file for your website), and call it `map.js`.
+For starters, we're going to want some boilerplate code to render our map embed which can be found in the docs:

 ```JavaScript
 import React, { Component } from 'react';